fiesta/apidocs/list-management-api.rst

        scopes: SCOPES
      }

-   If the client has :ref:`user-auth` with a READ scope, the following is
+   If the client has :ref:`user-auth` with "read" scope, and the authenticated user has id `user_id`, additional information is
    returned:

    .. code-block:: js